MiguelSolisSegura/UAP-CRISP-DM/README.md

 # UAP Sightings
 This project contains an exploration of three business questions related to Unidentified Aerial Phenomena.
 For this matter, the CRISP-DM methodology has been employed.
-Refer to the following sections for an understanding on where is every step of methodology discussed.
+Refer to the following sections for an understanding on where is every step of the methodology discussed.

 # Dependencies